 So, I wonder then why do people like this training photo so much?

 Is it because of the Pullman HST?
 Probably yes, otherwise I would not have had so many ‘likes’ on

 What about the location?
-Well, I have put many on Facebook that I have taken at Good ringtone and some have had nowhere near this amount of figures.
+Well, I have put many on Facebook that I have taken at Goodrington and some have had nowhere near this number of figures.